 - No un-vouched expenses

-- There is a basic and defined contribution scheme available to all permanent staff with a minimum contribution of 5% from Depaul.
+- There is a basic and defined contribution scheme available to all permanent staff with a contribution of up to 5% from Depaul

 Ask us any questions - we will respond

 We take the issue of transparency and accountability very seriously at Depaul.
 We welcome the introduction of the Charity Regulator in the ROI and the Charity Commission in NI.

 We know that the issue of financial governance can be a difficult one for people to fully understand.
 We invite you to ask us the tough questions at firstname.lastname@example.org - and we will respond promptly.

 Come on board and help us address the issues of homelessness.

 If Depaul is to continue to meet the needs of people who are homeless, we will depend on voluntary contributions from members of the public who share our concern about people who are most vulnerable in our society.
 We are incredibly grateful for the support of all those who give to Depaul whether monetary or voluntary service in our projects.
 We promise that we do everything we can to spend wisely the money that you contribute.